 The right choice and placement of flooring can also do an excellent job of guiding Chi, or Universal energy throughout your home or office, thus promoting good feng shui energy, while a poor choice of flooring will do the opposite.

-There are so many types of flooring out there - from various woods such as oak, maple, pine, walnut, fir, cherry, eucalyptus and bamboo floors to laminated flooring, cork, carpet, tiles, linoleum, stone and more!
-You can find a variety of flooring in different finishes, patterns and grains, and colors or stains.
-So how do you know which one is best for your space?
+There are so many types of flooring out there - from various woods such as oak, maple, pine, walnut, fir, cherry, eucalyptus, and bamboo floors to laminated flooring, cork, carpet, tiles, linoleum, stone, and more!
+You can find a variety of flooring in different finishes, patterns/grains, and colors/stains.

-To begin with, be guided by the basic interior design principles, as well as your own likes, of course.
-Your lifestyle obviously needs to be taken into consideration; if you have a busy household with kids or active pets you will be wise to avoid high gloss finish or white carpeted floors.
+Be guided by the basic interior design principles, as well as your own likes.
+Your lifestyle needs to be taken into consideration; if you have a busy household with kids or active pets you will be wise to avoid high gloss finish or white carpeted floors.

 As here we are looking at the feng shui energy of flooring, we will focus on three main points:

 One thing that is helpful to know is that there is no wrong, or bad feng shui flooring material.
 It would be a truly poor feng shui choice to have carpet in your bathroom or kitchen or cold tiles in your bedroom.
 So, the choice of flooring material depends on location and is based on practical factors (durability, budget, etc).